ilg-physics-ucsb/physics6-manual/6BL/MagnetsandInductors/MagnetsAndInductors.md

 !(https://www.youtube.com/watch?v=cUli9nLH3lE)
 :::

-1. Watch Video 4 and pause 1:15.
+1. Watch Video 4 and pause at 1:15.

 ::: Question
-Does the iron core create its own magnetic field after it is placed in a external ?
+Does the iron core create its own magnetic field after it is placed in an external field?
 Justify your answer.
 :::

 2. Finish watching the rest of Video 4.